abbhishekpandey47/is-website/posts/long-tail-vs-short-tail.md

 ### Conducting Effective Keyword Research

 There are various tools you can use to do effective keyword research.
-'Google Keyword Planner' identifies short-tail keywords and explores broader search trends.
-Ahrefs and SEMrush are excellent for pinpointing long-tail keywords.
+'Google Keyword Planner' identifies short tail keywords and explores broader search trends.
+Ahrefs and SEMrush are excellent for pinpointing long tail keywords.
 These tools analyze competitor keyword use, thereby providing insights into niche terms.

 For instance, B2B SaaS companies can use SEMrush's "Keyword Gap" tool.
 It shows the keywords competitors are ranking for.
-Consequently, it offers ideas for both long-tail and short-tail keywords to fill the gaps in content.
+Consequently, it offers ideas for both long tail and short tail keywords to fill the gaps in content.

 #### TOFU, MOFU, and BOFU Keyword Strategy